 A bit of a pocket interest this week on Midnight Screenings, with two instances of foreign masters exploring the thick, sickly world of the American Southern Gothic.

-In this Southern update of “The Most Dangerous Game”, the director’s torrid, unfumigated style wafts with so much sweat and raw-boned brio that Southern Gothic – with its implications of built-up, partially upkept architecture fading against the acid of grotesque human malevolence – seems itself inappropriate for a story this primal and primordial.
-Even the suggestion of a social structure is too clean and respectable for a work that defines the South more as an imaginative hot-house of unsparing tempers and pulsating, pugnacious human desires nearly irrational and senseless in their dogmatic commitment to the unquestioned perniciousness of insatiable individuality and personal fetish.
-This is the South as fable mindset or toxic fairy tale plunge into race and sex at their most hoarse and all-consuming, scraping away any and all the niceties of social propriety for an intentionally primitive study in unkempt emotion trampling all over imperious intellect.
+In this Southern tale, the director’s torrid, unfumigated style wafts with so much sweat and raw-boned brio that Southern Gothic – with its implications of built-up, partially upkept architecture fading against the acid of grotesque humanity – seems itself inappropriate for a story this primal and primordial.
+Even the suggestion of a social structure is too clean and respectable for a work that defines the South more as an imaginative hot-house of unsparing tempers and pulsating, pugnacious human desires nearly senseless in their dogmatic commitment to the unquestioned perniciousness of insatiable individuality and personal fetish.
+This is the South as a fable, a toxic fairy tale plunge into race and sex at their most hoarse and all-consuming, scraping away any and all the niceties of social propriety for an intentionally primitive study in unkempt emotion trampling all over imperious intellect.
 Of all the films about race in the American canon, The Young One is perhaps the one that claws itself most readily into the bowels of race as absurdist fervor sans justification or logic; it’s an illogical, hostile, inexplicable film for a subject matter that epitomizes all three.

 As such, Buñuel’s film is a work of provocative, lascivious exploitation as a commentary on the lascivious, exploitative nature of race and sex in America, a film that prefers – unlike Guess Who’s Coming to Dinner – to revel in the curdled, kindled nastiness of intersectionalities and power dynamics in America rather than painting over the rotting, festering rust with a single coat of social progress paint.
 Dinner is a comforting bedtime story about race, while The Young One is a fire-and-brimstone sermon at an African-American church, enlivened with the unhinged demeanor of a forested, secretive slave meeting, a liberating affair where the rules and regulations of normality and ownership were scraped away and the desire to contort, dance, and limber-up the human body violently rebelled against the ideological restraint and immobile stagnancy asked of slaves by their white masters.
 In its from-the-gut outbursts of primal emotion as a rejection of the pseudo-intellectual laws of a society that used those laws to oppress, The Young One rebels against the rules of “proper” filmmaking as a way to discover the liberating possibilities of exploitation cinema before the genre really existed.